keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   - Functions:
     - *getCrKey*: Helper method for building a key for the Custom Resource.
     - *getPodKey*: Helper method for building a key for a Pod Resource.
-    - *getCrd*: Helper method for building a Custom Resource Definition instance
+    - *getCrd*: Helper method for building a Custom Resource Definition instance with or without specification attributes provided.
   - ![Screenshot from 2020-08-25 13-28-28](https://user-images.githubusercontent.com/61749/91213648-86ac0900-e6d7-11ea-8e76-ce9a12abc3ce.png)

 - **(c)** Bootstrap our test enviornment to a real cluster.